OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 Payment links

-There are multiple payment methods available including Visa, Mastercard, American Express, Apple Pay and Google Pay, though some payment methods only support limited currencies.
+Multiple payment methods are available, including Visa, Mastercard, American Express, Apple Pay and Google Pay, though some only support limited currencies.

 There are no charges for using payment links.
 You’re charged a transaction fee based on the payment method selected by the customer.
 Airwallex charges different fees for different payment methods.